 What is Saffron?

-I have been taught by my mother to grind the saffron threads using a mortar and pestle so it becomes a grainy powder.
+My mother taught me to grind the saffron threads using a mortar and pestle so it becomes a grainy powder.
 As Saffron is quite expensive, it's important to understand a little bit goes a long way.

 How to use Saffron?